ni/slsc-capability-explorer/README.md

 ## Adding a Property

-To add a new property, you must select an existing property to indicate the physical channels or the property index for the new property.
-Enter `new property name/value/bitfield...` and click the **OK** button.
+To add a new property, select an existing property to indicate the physical channels or the property index for the new property.
+Click the **Add** button to open the **PropertyAdd.vi**.
+Specify information about the new property and click the **OK** button.

 ## Removing a Property

-To delete a property, you can select a property and click the **Remove** button.
+To remove a property, select a property and click the **Remove** button.

 ## Saving Changes